DESKTOP-C9I4NQF/capture/dicectf/baby-rop/README.md

 bytes and allocated memory is given to us is 32 bytes and then we will query string of 100 bytes to mismatch size of structure

+# Plan Execution
+> Overlap pointers of small chunks to manipulate memory
+> From Big chunks leak address of main arena (near library)
+> leak address of stack
+> Do ropping

+## Diagram

 ```
  dangling          dangling